tektoncd/community/teps/0106-support-specifying-metadata-per-task-in-runtime.md

 ## Motivation

 The required metadata currently can be added under a `Task` entity while a user is authoring/configuring the template for a `TaskRun`.
-As two contexts are considered for Tetkon - the “authoring time” and “runtime”, a stretch of thinking will lead to if the metadata could be defined “dynamically” under the runtime.
+As two contexts are considered for Tekton - the “authoring time” and “runtime”, a stretch of thinking will lead to if the metadata could be defined “dynamically” under the runtime.

 The [issue #4105](https://github.com/tektoncd/pipeline/issues/4105) brings a solid usage case where annotations needed for a sidecar injection will depend on the user input and can not be statically defined in a `Task`.
 So this work could meet the requirements on metadata while keeping a loose coupling between defining a `Task` and a `TaskRun`.